tonyjward/fpl-starts/README.md

 15-player squad and makes two decisions every week:
 * which transfers to make,
 * which 11 of the 15 to start.

 Having a robust estimate of the probability of starting the next game is valuable information for FPL players, as it allows better decisions.
-You don't want to captain/buy/transfer players that are not going to be involved in the game.
+You don't want to captain/buy/transfer in players that are not going to be involved in the game.

 The FPL app does provide a `chance_of_playing_next_round` which takes